AhnJihwan/AhnTri/README.md

 - Renamed function `os_print_string` to `printf`
 - Updated math.h for more efficient math
 - small other changes
-- PS/2 Mouse but it has a bug which makes the OS a mess.
+- PS/2 Mouse but it has a bug which makes the OS a mess.(So sorry but don't move your mouse when running in real hardware.
+I've done it and this but killed me.)
 - GDT and malloc() memory managements
+- memcpy() function
 - Timer

 WIW(What I Want, Unaccomplished yet)